Awards

 The trainee travel award recognizes outstanding trainees for their notable contributions to the field of neuromusculoskeletal diseases as evidenced by being the primary author of an abstract accepted for presentation at the Orthopaedic Research Society (ORS) Annual Meeting or American Academy of Orthopaedic Surgeons (AAOS) Annual Meeting.

-This trainee travel award is open to all students at UC San Diego under the supervision of a research faculty member in the Department of Orthopaedic Surgery, with a focus on students who are the first in their family to attend college and/or students with a low socioeconomic status.
-This travel award does not consider race, color, national origin, religion, sex, disability, and/or other protected categories as part of the application process.
+This trainee travel award is open to all students at UC San Diego under the supervision of a research faculty member in the Department of Orthopaedic Surgery, with a focus on students who are the first in their family to attend college and/or may face financial barriers to participation.

 About the Trainee Travel Award